Civil & Family Protection

 How quickly can I get a temporary injunction in Miami-Dade if I am in danger right now?

 A petition for a temporary ex parte injunction can be filed at the Miami-Dade Lawson E. Thomas Courthouse Center or Broward courthouse and reviewed by a judge the same day.
 If the judge finds an immediate and present danger of domestic violence, dating violence, repeat violence, sexual violence, or stalking, a temporary order can be entered within hours.
 The order is then served by the Miami-Dade Sheriff or Broward Sheriff's Office, often the same day.
 The temporary order remains in effect until the final hearing, which Florida law requires within 15 days.
-In genuine emergencies, the courthouse self-help center can assist same-day filings, but a represented petitioner has significant strategic advantages, especially if the case overlaps with divorce, custody, or property disputes.
+In genuine emergencies, the courthouse self-help center can assist same-day filings.
+A represented petitioner has significant strategic advantages, especially if the case overlaps with divorce, custody, or property disputes.

 I just got served with an injunction in Miami.
 What should I do in the next 24 hours?